.

 CJ Crossett ’14

-Assistant Dean of Student Affairs
+Associate Dean of Student Life

-In many ways I think my role is often similar in some ways to Student Council in that I’m a voice between the students and administration.
+In many ways, I think my role is often similar in some ways to Student Council in that I’m a voice between the students and administration.
 I support the department itself in a number of ways through structure, systems, and communications.
 I also work on larger pan-institutional events like Welcome Week, Friendsgiving, All-School Picnic, and Commencement.
 I work closely with vendors and partnerships that would act as resources for students like the health insurance plan, food pantry, and meal plans.

 CJ Crossett